tjnz/devise_readme-v-000/README.md

 ## Overview

-[Devise] is a gem for when you have a lot of needs.
+[Devise] is a gem for when you have a lot of authentication needs.

 Want to send confirmation emails, lock user accounts after a certain number of failed login attempts, and send password resets?
 Devise can do that.